Yeah! You’ve crossed the finish line of your first marathon! The hard work and training is done, right?

 Savor the moment.
 As you cross the finish line, enjoy the excitement.
-Be in the moment and savor your accomplishment.
+Savor your accomplishment.
 YOU DID IT!

 Be in the moment.

 Cry if you want to.
 Don’t be surprised if you shed a tear or two at the finish line.
-I know I’m not a terribly emotion person, but even I can be relied on to tear up at the finish.
+I’m not a terribly emotional person, but even I can be relied on to tear up at the finish.

 0:00 Minutes – 10 Minutes

 Move.
 Keep walking.
 Keep moving through the finisher’s chute.

 Get your finisher’s medal.
 Don’t forget to thank the volunteer(s).

 Get your space blanket.
 If your race has them, grab one.
 You’ll cool off quickly even on the hottest of days.
 Don’t forget to thank the volunteers(s).